Open-Attestation/documentation-website/website/docs/advanced/gsn/setup-paymaster.md

 A Paymaster is useful for any party willing to pay for a relayed transaction to a given address using the GSN network.

+This guide is for developers who want to setup a paymaster wallet to sponsor all transactions to a given smart contract.

 ## Implementation of Paymaster

-We provided a implementation of the Paymaster which allows for multiple payable address set by you.
+We provided an implementation of the Paymaster which allows for multiple payable address.

 You can refer to the source code of our Paymaster [here](https://github.com/Open-Attestation/document-store/blob/master/contracts/NaivePaymaster.sol).